SuperCowPowers/workbench/docs/aws_setup/aws_setup.md

 2023-03-20 20:06:53 aws-athena-query-results-XXXYYY-us-west-2
 2023-03-30 13:22:28 sagemaker-studio-XXXYYY-dbgyvq8ruka
 2023-03-24 22:05:55 sagemaker-us-west-2-XXXYYY
-2023-04-30 13:43:29 scp-sageworks-artifacts
+2023-04-30 13:43:29 scp-workbench-artifacts
 ```

 ## Back to Initial Setup
-If you're doing the initial setup of SageWorks you should now go back and finish that process: [Getting Started](../getting_started/index.md)
+If you're doing the initial setup of Workbench you should now go back and finish that process: [Getting Started](../getting_started/index.md)

 ## AWS Resources